RedHatNordicsSA/ansible-roadshow/labs/lab-7/README.md

 > Now try to run your playbook. (press the rocket, next to the name of the template).
 This should run the ping playbook successfully

 If you now go to the 'Jobs' tab, you can review your specific run of the playbook, it lists information from the playbook run, who ran it and against what systems the playbook was run.
-This is all vital information as it allows visability over what's being done in your infrastructure or application landscape.
+This is all vital information as it allows visibility over what's being done in your infrastructure or application landscape.

 Next we are going to provide this playbook, as a service to a new user, to see how we (safely) can provide any automation as a self service.

 > Create a new users, by going to 'Settings (the cog)' and then users.
 Call the user workshop-guest and set a password for it.
-After saving the user go to it and configure it futher:
+After saving the user go to it and configure it further:
 * Click on the 'Permissions' tab and give your user access to run this one playbook.
 You do not have to provide access to either the project or the inventory, just the job template as a user, not an admin.

 > Login as the user and run the playbook again.
 Review what you can see and what you can change as this user.